 - Enable CloudTrail to log all your API calls via the Console, Command-line or SDKs, which will help you to identify who are accessing the AWS resources and their Identities.

-- Perform security audit periodically on all the Amazon AWS Services which is used by your organization and make sure you are following the best practices.
+- Perform security audit periodically on all the AWS Services which is used by your organization and make sure you are following the best practices.

 - Run the AWS Trusted Advisor periodically to see any security issues on our AWS resources